euroscipy/www.euroscipy.org/content/pages/2019/sponsors.md

   </td>
   <td style="width:75%">
     <p>
-        The mission of NumFOCUS is to promote open practices in research, data, and scientific computing by serving as a fiscal sponsor for open source projects and organizing community-driven educational programs.
+        The mission of <a href="https://numfocus.org">NumFOCUS</a> is to promote open practices in research, data, and scientific computing by serving as a fiscal sponsor for open source projects and organizing community-driven educational programs.
     </p>
     <p>